akka/akka/akka-docs/src/main/paradox/general/actor-systems.md

-The actor system as a collaborating ensemble of actors is the natural unit for managing shared facilities like scheduling services, configuration, logging, etc. Several actor systems with different configuration may co-exist within the same JVM without problems, there is no global shared state within Akka itself.
+The actor system as a collaborating ensemble of actors is the natural unit for managing shared facilities like scheduling services, configuration, logging, etc. Several actor systems with different configurations may co-exist within the same JVM without problems, there is no global shared state within Akka itself.
 Couple this with the transparent communication between actor systems—within one node or across a network connection—to see that actor systems themselves can be